-By Travis Peardon, PAg, Regional Livestock Specialist, Outlook
+By Travis Peardon, PAg, Livestock and Feed Extension Specialist, Outlook

 A number of factors affect the quality of surface water sources.
-Nutrient loading from spring or summer run-off, little to no re-charge from a dry spring, animal impact from direct cattle watering and sub-surface soil or water salinity, are just a few of the possibilities.
+Nutrient loading from spring or summer run-off, little to no re-charge from a dry spring, animal impact from direct cattle watering, and sub-surface soil or water salinity are but a few of the possibilities.

 Many dugouts located in saline areas may be fed from the bottom with saline ground water.
-The water in these dugouts have naturally high mineral levels to start with.
-Without fresh water recharge and mineral concentration due to evaporation, producers may find that the mineral content is elevated to levels that are not suitable for use.
-The only way to know the mineral content of water sources is to have a water test done by a lab.
+The water in these dugouts has naturally high mineral levels to start with and, without fresh water recharge and mineral concentration due to evaporation, producers may find that the mineral content is elevated to levels that are not suitable for use.
+The only way to know for sure about the mineral content of these water sources is to have your water tested by a lab.

 High sulphate and high sodium levels are the most common problems with livestock water quality.
-Initial signs to watch for in cattle are refusal to drink the available water and diarrhea.
+Initial signs to watch for in cattle are refusal to drink and diarrhea.
 As well, cattle may develop a rough hair coat and lose condition.
-In most cases, elevated sulphates go unnoticed until polio (blindness) occurs.
-One of the most common issues of high sulphate water is that cattle will develop secondary micro mineral deficiencies, the most notable being a secondary copper deficiency.
+Most times, elevated sulphates go unnoticed until polio (blindness) occurs.
+One of the most common issues of high-sulphate water is that cattle will develop secondary micro mineral deficiencies, the most notable being a secondary copper deficiency.
 Sulphur bonds with copper, making it unavailable to the animal.
-Copper is an important trace mineral that plays a large role in reproduction.
+Copper is a very important trace mineral that plays a large role in reproduction.

-Research has found that sulphates at levels of 1,500 ppm or more can reduce yearling gains by 0.25 lb. per animal per day.
+Research has found that sulphates at levels of 1,500 ppm or higher can reduce yearling gains by 0.25 lb. per animal per day.
 In some cases, this scenario can be fixed with a proper mineral program.
-In cow/calf operations, exposure to elevated sulphates often results in reduced weaning weights and sometimes conception issues.
+In cow/calf operations, exposure to elevated sulphates often results in reduced weaning weights and, in some cases, conception problems.
 A more serious outcome of elevated sulfate exposure is thiamine deficiency, which can lead to nutritional polio characterized by blindness, staggering and death.

 Monitoring livestock and their water source on a regular basis is a necessary practice.
-In hot weather, a lactating cow can require an excess of 65 litres of water per day.
-Water is the single most important nutrient required by livestock.
-The quality can have a huge impact on the health of animals and also the financial success of any livestock operation.
+In hot weather, a lactating cow can require more than 65 litres of water per day.
+Water is the single most important nutrient required by livestock and the quality can have a huge impact on the health of animals and the financial success of any livestock operation.

-For more information contact your Regional Livestock Specialist or the Agriculture Knowledge at 1-866-457-2377.
+For more information, contact your Livestock and Feed Extension Specialist or the Agriculture Knowledge Centre at 1-866-457-2377.